xmartlabs/blog/_posts/2022-09-05-Why-edge-AI.md

 permalink: /blog/why-edge-ai/
 ---

-# When and why should you go for AI on the edge?

 AI on the Edge, or Edge AI, is a concept that people often disregard in their projects without an idea of how powerful it can be.
 In this blog, I'll explain what edge AI is, its advantages and weaknesses (and how to work around them), its role compared to cloud AI, and when you should definitely go for it.